 Environment labelling on the packaging is voluntary and verifies that the product in question has been produced in an environmentally safe manner.
 Eco-labelling distinguishes foods produced by farmers and/or food processors whose operations have been verified by independent organisations to meet specific and transparent environmental or social standards from foods not produced in this manner.
 This development has become necessary to eliminate counterfeit products and skilful market claims about food products that are detrimental to the health of the unsuspecting consumer.

-For more information visit: https://noharm.org/sites/default/files/lib/downloads/food/Food\Eco-Labels.pdf
+For more information on eco-labelling, please follow the link: https://noharm.org/sites/default/files/lib/downloads/food/Food_Eco-Labels.pdf to the Executive Officer or Assignee in the D:FSQA mandated to deal with the export of fruit, vegetables, nuts, beans and herbal-infused beverages.